 The clinical trials necessary to answer that question are ongoing, but early results are very promising:

-- In April 2015, Seattle Children's announced that 20 of 22 patients treated thus far in the PLAT-02 clinical trial using immunotherapy to treat relapsed acute lymphoblastic leukemia (ALL) have achieved complete remission.
+- In June 2016, Seattle Children's announced that 39 of 42 patients treated thus far in the Phase 1 PLAT-02 clinical trial using immunotherapy to treat relapsed acute lymphoblastic leukemia (ALL) have achieved complete remission.
 This is a 93% remission rate.
 Learn more.

 How does T-cell therapy work?

 T cells are white blood cells in the immune system that fight infection.
 In T-cell therapy, T cells are taken from the child’s own blood.
 Using laboratory techniques, we reprogram the T cells to recognize cancer cells, and we grow the reprogrammed T cells into billions of cells.
 When returned to the child’s body, the T cells seek out and destroy cancer cells without harming normal, healthy cells.